Beilis affair: Brazul-Brushkovsky's investigation

-At the initiative of Henry Sliozberg and Kyiv lawyer Arnold Margolin, a committee was established in 1911 to defend Beilis, aiming to identify the true perpetrators of Yushchinsky's murder.
-An active member of this investigation was journalist for Russkoye Slovo, who also collaborated with Kyivskaya Mysl, Sergei Brazul-Brushkovsky.
+At the initiative of Genrikh Sliozberg and Kiev lawyer Arnold Margolin, a committee was established in 1911 to defend Beilis, aiming to identify the true perpetrators of Yushchinskyi's murder.
+An active member of this investigation was the journalist for Russkoye Slovo, who also collaborated with Kievskaya Mysl, Sergey Brazul-Brushkovsky.
 He was joined by detective Vygranov, who had previously coerced Shakhovsky into giving false testimony.
-Brazul-Brushkovsky actively engaged in the case since late August 1911, after Krasovsky's resignation, who, upon leaving, pointed him to Cheberyak: "the whole case, the entire mystery lies with Vera Cheberyakova; focus on Vera Cheberyakova, and if you succeed, the case will unravel."
+Brazul-Brushkovsky actively engaged in the case since late August 1911, after Mykola Krasovsky's resignation, who, upon leaving, pointed him to Cheberyak: "the whole case, the entire mystery lies with Vera Cheberyakova; focus on Vera Cheberyakova, and if you succeed, the case will unravel."
 According to Brazul-Brushkovsky, judicial officials, compelled to pursue the case against Beilis while not believing in his guilt, encouraged him to gather evidence against Cheberyak to provide them with a "hook" to initiate proceedings against her.
 However, Brazul-Brushkovsky's actions were so reckless that they only compromised the private investigation.
-Brazul did not consider Cheberyak the direct killer (as he explained, not believing a woman could commit such a brutal murder) and thus began to court Cheberyak and her partner Petrov, hoping they would reveal the murderers.
-In particular, he took Cheberyak to a secret meeting with Margolin in Kharkiv (Margolin intended to act as Beilis's lawyer and thus could not directly interact with witnesses).
+Brazul-Brushkovsky did not consider Cheberyak the direct killer (as he explained, not believing a woman could commit such a brutal murder) and thus began to court Cheberyak and her partner Petrov, hoping they would reveal the murderers.
+In particular, he took Cheberyak to a secret meeting with Margolin in Kharkov (Margolin intended to act as Beilis' lawyer and thus could not directly interact with witnesses).
 Cheberyak made a sensational statement during the investigation and trial, claiming Margolin offered her 40,000 to take responsibility for the murder, which discredited Margolin.
-Subsequently, these actions, particularly the Kharkiv trip, were heavily emphasized in the indictment: the prosecution portrayed them as a Jewish conspiracy to bribe Cheberyak and exonerate Beilis.
+Subsequently, these actions, particularly the Kharkov trip, were heavily emphasized in the indictment: the prosecution portrayed them as a Jewish conspiracy to bribe Cheberyak and exonerate Beilis.
 Meanwhile, Cheberyak again fell out with her lover, Frenchman Pavel Mifle (previously, Cheberyak had blinded Mifle by throwing sulfuric acid in his face, but they later reconciled, and Mifle dropped legal action against her).
-Out of jealousy, Mifle attacked Cheberyak with brass knuckles, prompting Cheberyak to approach Brazul-Brushkovsky, claiming that Yushchinsky was killed by brothers Pavel and Evgeny Mifle, Luka Prikhodko, and Fyodor Nezhinsky (the boy's mother's brother, who had previously been arrested in connection with the case).
+Out of jealousy, Mifle attacked Cheberyak with brass knuckles, prompting Cheberyak to approach Brazul-Brushkovsky, claiming that Yushchinskyi was killed by brothers Pavel and Evgeny Mifle, Luka Prikhodko, and Fyodor Nezhinsky (the boy's mother's brother, who had previously been arrested in connection with the case).
 On January 18, 1912, Brazul-Brushkovsky submitted a corresponding statement to the investigation.
 The investigation quickly determined these claims were baseless.
-However, an enraged Mifle filed a denunciation against Cheberyak, resulting in her conviction during the trial to eight months in prison for falsifying entries in a debt ledger, and facing trial for escaping from a police station, where she had been detained under a false name the day before Andrey's murder on suspicion of selling stolen jewelry.
+However, an enraged Mifle filed a denunciation against Cheberyak, resulting in her conviction during the trial to eight months in prison for falsifying entries in a debt ledger, and facing trial for escaping from a police station, where she had been detained under a false name the day before Andriy's murder on suspicion of selling stolen jewelry.
 This official conviction significantly undermined Cheberyak's credibility at the trial as a prosecution witness and a victim of slander.